antonmalko/EyePy/README.md

 EyePy
 ================

 Collection of scripts for processing Eye-tracking data.
+The bulk of the scripts were written in 2014 by Copper-Head.

 Changelog
 ================